pierrediedhiou/cybersecurity-journey/glossary.md

 - **Anomaly-Based IDS** — A detection method that first learns the normal behavior (baseline) of a network or system, then triggers alerts when activity deviates from that baseline
+- **Authenticated Scan** — A vulnerability scan performed with valid credentials for the target host, providing more detailed results and revealing the internal threat surface
 ## B
 - **Bash** (Bourne Again Shell) — Most common shell on Linux, default on Kali Linux
 - **Bind Shell** — Shell that listens on a port on the target waiting for attacker